mfroeling/QMRITools/paper/paper.md

 ![The graphical user interface of the gradient generation tool.](gradients.png)

 ## ImportTools
 Allows importing Dicom data or Dicom header attributes.
-These functions are rarely used since the toolbox mostly uses the NIfTY data format and provides tools to convert Dicom to NIfTI via [dcm2niix](https://github.com/rordenlab/dcm2niix).
+These functions are rarely used since the toolbox mostly uses the NIfTI data format and provides tools to convert Dicom to NIfTI via [dcm2niix](https://github.com/rordenlab/dcm2niix).
 This toolbox is not demonstrated in the `demo.nb`.

 ## IVIMTools